hyper63/hyper/packages/connect/README.md

 ### A Note for NodeJS

-For Node environments, starting with `v0.5.0`, `hyper-connect`'s Storage service api returns a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) instead of a `NodeJS.ReadableStream`.
+For Node environments, starting with `v0.5.0`, `hyper-connect`'s Storage service api returns a Web [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) instead of a `NodeJS.ReadableStream`.
 If you'd like a `NodeJS.ReadableStream`, follow one of the approaches below.